rltvty2/wli/linux/README.md

 A GUI tool to install a second Linux distro alongside your existing one — **no USB drive required**.

+## Running

+Right click on ulli-linux-v090146.py, then click properties, and then, under the permissions tab check "Allow this file to run as a program".
+Then double click on the .py and click "Run in Terminal"

+Alternatively just run this code in your terminal:

+sudo python3 ulli-linux-v090146.py

+---

 Supports:
 | Distro | Desktop |
 |---|---|